 Porcupine is a key enzyme in the Wnt signalling pathway.
 Aberrant Wnt signalling is involved in fibrogenesis, and inhibition of Wnt signalling is likely to prevent several mechanisms important for fibrotic disease progression.

 Current treatments for fibrosis provide limited benefit and there is an urgent need to develop new therapies to treat fibrotic conditions.

 Recent publications have shown that Porcupine (PORCN) inhibitors are effective in preclinical models and could be beneficial in the treatment of fibrotic indications, including renal, heart, lung and skin conditions.

 Our scientists have demonstrated that RXC006 potently inhibits PORCN resulting in striking anti-fibrotic effects in animal models of kidney, liver and lung fibrosis.
-RXC006 has been nominated as a candidate for development in Idiopathic Pulmonary Fibrosis and IND-enabling studies have been initiated, with first-in-human clinical trials expected to begin in 2021.
+RXC006 has been nominated as a candidate for development in Idiopathic Pulmonary Fibrosis and IND-enabling studies have been initiated.
 RXC006 is from a different chemical series to our lead oncology asset RXC004 and is protected by a separate composition of matter patent.

 By targeting Porcupine, we aim to prevent progression or reverse fibrosis in patients with these devastating diseases.

 Porcupine inhibitor, RXC006 suppresses fibrosis in a bleomycin-induced mouse model of IPF